 On the exhibition floor at the Uptime Institute Symposium, I/O Data Centers showed software that lets a facilities manager navigate through a data center in virtual-reality fashion.

 There's now $45 million a day being traded on the Bitcoin network, or $16 billion a year, and the volume of activity is accelerating.

 Yahoo has called a mystery press event in New York City on Monday afternoon, hot on the heels of rumors that it plans to buy Tumblr for US$1 billion.

-Dell reported another quarter of declining revenue and profits as the company's CEO continues his battle to take the PC maker private.
+Dell reported another quarter of declining profits and revenue Thursday as CEO Michael Dell continues his fight to take the company private.